skaut/shared-drive-mover/README.md

 ### skaut.cz deployment

-The app is currently running for skaut.cz G Suite users at [presun-disku.skauting.cz](https://presun-disku.skauting.cz).
+The app is currently running for users in the `@skaut.cz` Google Workspace at [presun-disku.skauting.cz](https://presun-disku.skauting.cz).

 ### Own deployment